 At TRUU by Nature, we're big fans of Rosemary.
-You'll see it in our hair shampoo powders and bars, in our facial serums, creams and lotions.
-It has a delicate herbal scent that is so yummy and natural, but most of all, it offers a ton of benefits to both skin and hair.
+You'll see it in our hair shampoo products and bars, in our (future) facial serums, creams and lotions.
+It has a delicate herbal scent that is so delicate, forest-like and natural, but most of all, it offers a ton of benefits to both skin and hair.

 Rosemary isn't just for cooking – It's a rich source of antioxidants and anti-inflammatory compounds, so it can soothe dry and itchy skin, calm redness and even prevent signs of premature aging.

 In hair and scalp, it offers lots of good compounds that are released to promote nerve growth and improve circulation.
 It has been shown to improve hair thickness and growth, thanks to its ability to help regenerate cells.